 Working as a dental assistant can be an excellent way to have a rewarding career in the field of dentistry working in a dental office.

-Dental assistants work directly with patients, helping them care for their teeth and understand what is needed to ensure they can maintain oral health between visits.
+Certified or Clinical Dental Assistants work directly with patients, helping them care for their teeth and understand what is needed to ensure they can maintain oral health between visits.

 If you’re considering a career in dentistry working in a dental practice, you may be wondering about dental assisting certification and whether or not you need certification to start your career as a dental assistant.

 This article will explain why you need a dental assisting certification and how to become a certified dental assistant.